 Q: My husband and I are both twins.
 I am an identical twin, and he is a fraternal twin.
 What are our chances of having twins of our own?

 A: Your chance of having twins is less than you might think.
-There are two different kind of twins:
+There are two different kinds of twins:

-- Dizygotic or fraternal twins (2 separate eggs and sperms)
+- Dizygotic or fraternal twins (2 separate eggs and sperm)

 - Monozygotic twins (1 egg and sperm which split after fertilization)